-------------------------------------------

 I would argue that even a headline lifted straight from the body copy

 would work better than "Node?"
-For example, if you wanted to settle
+For example, if you wanted

 for a no-brainer, you could show photos of employees doing different